-- Like statement coverage unless model has been placed in each state, faults cannot be revealed. - Num. of Covered States / Number of States - Easy to understand and obtain, but low fault-revealing power. - The software takes action during transitions, and most states can be reached through multiple transitions.
+- Unless model has been placed in each state, faults cannot be revealed. - Num. of Covered States / Number of States - Easy to understand and obtain, but low fault-revealing power. - Software takes action during transitions - Most states can be reached through multiple transitions.